saimonk112/Fb-Reupload/README.md

 # Fb-Reupload API Documentation

 Welcome to the **Fb-Reupload API**!
-This API allows users to interact with TikTok videos, upload them to Facebook Reels, and perform related operations using Flask and an undetected ChromeDriver.
-Below is a detailed guide for making requests to the API.
+This API allows users to interact with TikTok videos, upload them to Facebook Reels,
 ## **Base URL**

 ```